WWFF-FM

-WWFF-FM (93.3 MHz) is an American radio station licensed to New Market, Alabama, and serving the Huntsville, Alabama, market.
-Owned by Cumulus Media, the station broadcasts a oldies-leaning country music format branded as 93.3 Nash Icon.
-Studios are located in Athens, Alabama while its transmitter is located in Huntsville.
+WWFF-FM (93.3 MHz) is an American Christian radio station licensed to New Market, Alabama, and serving the Huntsville, Alabama, market.
+Owned by the Radio Training Network. its transmitter is located in Huntsville.

-However, it started as WBGY Boogie 93.
-This was a golden time in FM radio in middle Tennessee.
-It was the first FM station that had a strong signal in southern middle Tennessee.
-Some notable personalities of this era were Rusty Reynolds and Brad Bell.
-Both served as program director and morning drive DJ’s.

 History

 The station started in 1962 as WJIG-FM in Tullahoma, Tennessee (simulcasting WJIG-AM), northeast of Huntsville.
 In 1987 as WKQD-FM, the transmitter was moved to Elora, Tennessee, near the Alabama state line, and the station began serving the Huntsville market.
 Its legal station ID at that time became "WKQD-FM, Tullahoma-Huntsville."

 The station has sported various formats over the years, including disco (as "Boogie 93," WBGY-FM), CHR (as "The New Power 93 FM," WKQD), rock (as "93.3 The Ugly," WKQD), country (as "93.3 Huntsville's Country," WHVK; "93.3 The Twister," WTZT; "93.3 The Possum," WPZM; "US 93 FM," WUSX; and "93.3 The Wolf," WWFF-FM), and adult contemporary (as "Mix 93.3," WXMR).
 After an ownership change in 2003, it switched to a mainstream urban format (again branded "The All New Power 93.3"), originally playing Rap and R&B music as WHRP to compete with heritage urban station WEUP-FM.
 Over the course of several months in late 2005, the station gradually shifted from Hip Hop and R&B to Urban Adult Contemporary under the branding "93.3 WHRP, The Adult Mix."